 For more severe stress fractures, the physician will direct the patient to be non-weight bearing.
 No weight should be put on the injured limb for the recommended time frame (generally 1 to 3 weeks for a stress fracture), and the prescription tends to consist of a combination of bed rest, an assistive device, and physical therapy (9).
 When a person is prescribed non-weight bearing, crutches tend to be the first device that comes to mind.
 Fortunately, there are new advances in non-weight bearing medical technology, which allow non-weight bearing activity with additional mobility.
 Because it is so important to follow the non-weight bearing prescription, it is necessary to figure out which device will work best for you.
 The various options are explained below.

-Most stress fractures do not require surgery, but there are some exceptions. if the bone fails to heal with non-surgical treatment, surgery will be required and will typically involve either using screws to secure the bone or grafting new bone into the space that the fracture has left open (10).
+If the bone doesn’t heal correctly with non-surgical treatment, surgery may be required.
+This typically involves either using screws to secure the bone or grafting new bone into the space that the fracture has left open.

 Despite being painful and inconvenient, stress fractures are frequently mild injuries that can be treated non-surgically.
 Generally, a combination of pain medication, rest and a non-weight bearing device enabling movement without putting weight on the injured limb are all that is needed to reach full recovery.
 Remember, if prescribed a non-weight bearing period, it is very important to choose the medical device that will work best for your lifestyle.
 Initial medical treatment should be followed by physical therapy, to enable timely recovery and avoidance of future stress fractures.